Convolutions of Goss and Pellarin $L$-series: Convolutions of Goss and Pellarin L -series

 \subsection{Demeslay's class module formula}

-In \cites{Demeslay15, DemeslayPhD}, Demeslay proved an extension of Taelman's class module formula to abelian and $\bA$-finite Anderson $t$-modules defined over $\AAA$.
-In fact Demeslay's formula~\cite{Demeslay15}*{Thm.~2.7} applies over much more general base rings, but we will only require his identity over $\AAA$.
+In \cites{DemeslayPhD, Demeslay22}, Demeslay proved an extension of Taelman's class module formula to Anderson $t$-modules defined over $\AAA$.
+In fact Demeslay's formula~\cite{Demeslay22}*{Thm.~2.9} applies over much more general base rings, but we will only require his identity over $\AAA$.

 Let $\bE : \bA \to \Mat_{\ell}(\AAA[\tau])$ be an abelian and $\bA$-finite Anderson $t$-module defined over~$\AAA$.
 The exponential series $\Exp_{\bE} \in \power{\KK}{\tau}$ of $\bE$ induces an $\FF_q(z)$-linear function